Azure/doc-proc-solution-accelerator/README.md

 Some of the great features planned for the next release:
 - Deployment in as per Zero Trust Architecture best practices with integration with VNETs.
 - Pipelines for management of deletions of documents.
+- More Sources, Steps and Services for various use cases.

 ## 🤝 Contributing